ShanieshaJ/Peri-WeatherApp/README.md

 <p> This project is made from the bootcamp course called SheCodes Plus.
 This course has HTML/CSS & JavaScript but with more information to learn.
 I learnt from this course is that you have to create a design (Wireframe) for a weather application using InVision software.
 Then used CodeSandBox to code mini JavaScript execises to understand.
 The first 4 weeks we would slowly build the weather application in CodeSandBox. </p>

 <p> The last 4 weeks is where I discovered that I have been just using GitHub and not Git (The holy grail version control for all developers).
-I  also learned how to use Git from taking a <strong style = "color:yellow;">Free</strong> course from Udemy called <a href="https://www.udemy.com/course/git-essentials-mini-course/">Git Essentials: Mini Course</a>.
+I  also learned how to use Git from taking a <strong>Free</strong> course from Udemy called <a href="https://www.udemy.com/course/git-essentials-mini-course/">Git Essentials: Mini Course</a>.
 At first I was very overwhelmed with the amount of commands that I had to remember when working with projects but it gets better with time and practice.

 The most important commands to remember are: